Karen Sunnarborg, Community Housing Specialist (Ms. Sunnarborg is available by the contact info provided below.)

 The Community Housing Specialist supports the Town of Needham’s efforts to promote and maintain affordable housing opportunities in partnership with the Needham Housing Authority (NHA), non-profit and for profit developers and service providers, other Town departments, as well as other public entities.
 The Housing Specialist also provides professional support to collect and analyze housing-related data, coordinates potential affordable housing initiatives, monitors affordability for a number of housing developments, insures compliance with funding sources, and addresses inquiries related to housing issues.

-Another Round of the Small Repair Grant Program
+Small Repair Grant Program

 Needham Housing Plan

 The Planning Board is embarking on the preparation of a Housing Plan to obtain updated information on local housing needs and develop strategies to address these needs.
 The Board appointed a Working Group composed of representatives of various local boards and committees as well as at-large members of the community to coordinate this effort.
 Besides a Public Education and Listening Session on January 27th and a Community Housing Workshop on March 24th, there will be additional opportunities for community input, including a forthcoming Community Housing Survey.
 Information on this planning effort can be accessed at www.needhamma.gov/housingplan2021.
 For questions, contact the Town's Community Housing Specialist, Karen Sunnarborg, at email@example.com or 781-455-7550 ext.
 220.

 Are any affordable housing opportunities currently available?

 Any information on future affordable housing opportunities will be affirmatively marketed to the community and Metro West region, the posting also included here on this page of the Town of Needham’s website.
 If you want to be placed on a notification list to be contacted when future opportunities arise, please contact firstname.lastname@example.org.